Neurotypic-ai/magus-mark/documentation/cli/cli-overview.md

 # CLI Overview

+> 🚀 **COMING SOON**: The CLI is being transformed into a **GOD TIER** tool with Matrix-style dashboards, AI
+> intelligence, and revolutionary features.
+See the [God Tier Enhancement Plan](./god-tier-enhancements.md) for the
+> complete badass roadmap.

-The Obsidian Magic CLI is a command-line tool for processing and tagging AI conversations in Markdown files.
-It's designed to work seamlessly with Obsidian vaults but can process any Markdown files containing conversation exports.
+The Magus Mark CLI is a command-line tool for processing and tagging AI conversations in Markdown files.
+It's designed to work with exported chat logs from various AI platforms (ChatGPT, Claude, etc.) and apply consistent tagging to make them searchable and navigable within Obsidian.

+The CLI provides a rich, interactive interface with real-time progress updates, visual feedback, and comprehensive error handling.
+It's built on a modular architecture that separates concerns between UI rendering, business logic, and file operations.

 ## Architecture